Kailari/kokonaisuus-book/src/chapter_3.md

 -------------------------
 `while let` is needlessly verbose, and with it we are stuck doing the pattern matching in the systems themselves.
 We would like to *abstract* that logic out of there to allow better handling for situations where entities don't have all components in the future.
 We are going to use standard language feature, `Iterators` which, well, was desinged for this very purpose, iterating over collections of things.

-There are some language limitations we need to take in account with our implementation, but mostly what we are doing here is quite simple once you wrap yuor head around it the correct way.
-For now, we are going with naïve approach where each system takes care of being able to iterate over their own component types.
+There are some language limitations we need to take in account with our implementation, but mostly what we are doing here is quite simple.
+At first, we are going with naïve approach where each system takes care of being able to iterate over their own component types and then we refine our approach afterwards, to handle things in a bit more generic manner.

 One iterator to rule them all
 -----------------------------